d2718/grel/README.md

   * `;op give somebody` will transfer the mantleship of operator to user `somebody`.

+### A note about user and room names

+Names are allowed to contain any arbitrary unicode characters, including whitespace (although they cannot be made of _only_ whitespace).

 ### Server Instructions

 The server configuration on my machine is at `~/.config/greld/greld.toml`;